s-earnest/s-earnest.github.io/_posts/2024-05-23-Education-and-Training.md

 ## Summary

-Through the courses in post-secondary education, I’ve learnt to develop promotional strategies and campaigns, incorporate specific tactics such as event marketing, trade shows and corporate communications.
-In addition, I've also study traditional advertising, sales promotion and data base marketing for the most up-to-date skills plus Machine Learning knowledge and statistical analysis.
+Through the courses in post-secondary education in Marketing Management, I’ve learnt outside the schooling system to develop promotional strategies and campaigns, incorporate specific tactics such as event marketing, trade shows and corporate communications.
+In addition, I've also study traditional advertising, sales promotion and data base marketing for the most up-to-date skills plus Machine Learning knowledge and statistical analysis.   🔴

 ### School of Business + Media